SathyaNeom/GIS_Project/QUICK_START.md

 # Quick Start Guide

-This guide provides step-by-step instructions to set up and run the GPS_Device_Proj Android application.
+This guide provides step-by-step instructions to set up and run the GdsGpsCollection Android application.

 ## Prerequisites

 Ensure the following tools are installed before proceeding:

-- Android Studio Ladybug (2024.2.1) or later
+- Android Studio Narwhal 4 Feature Drop | 2025.1 or later
 - JDK 17 or higher
 - Android SDK with API Level 34 or higher
 - Git for version control